 Pottery Barn in August suffered a continuation of the trend in declining comp store sales, which in July came in at -18.6%, “noticeably weaker than other months in the quarter,” said Laura Alber, president.

 Pottery Barn’s merchandising suffered with year-over-year sales declines across all major categories.
 “Interestingly, no one category was significantly better or worse than another, with the exception of furniture, which benefited from the success of new product introductions and strong upholstery business,” she said.

-Only the PB Teen segment boasted a healthy increase in net revenues, 25.1% in the quarter, "delivering the best year-over-year growth in the company," she said, adding that all of its key merchandising categories — furniture, textiles and decorative accessories — saw strong growth.
+Only the PB Teen segment boasted a healthy increase in net revenues, at 25.1% in quarter, “delivering the best year-over-year growth in the company,” she said, adding that all of its key merchandising categories – furniture, textiles and decorative accessories -- saw strong growth.

 At Williams-Sonoma Home, softness in textiles and furniture offset strength in home furnishings and tabletop, said Dave DeMattei, group president – Williams-Sonoma, Williams-Sonoma Home and West Elm.

 While West Elm saw net revenue up, driven by incremental growth from new stores and increased traffic in e-commerce, this was partially offset by weaker sales in existing stores of which about 30% are located in “housing-affected” markets, namely Florida, Nevada and California, DeMattei said.